How do I register for classes?

 There are different options available in order to meet this checkpoint depending on if you are a first-year, sophomore, junior, or senior student.
 The “consult your advisor” checkpoint needs to be met each fall/spring by a pre-determined deadline listed on the Fly-in-4 webpage

 We offer Fly-in-4 Fridays.
-Fly-in-4 Fridays are designed for students to drop in and satisfy this checkpoint.
+Fly-in-4 Fridays are designed for students to satisfy this checkpoint.

 You will need to retake the course if it is required for your major.
 It is beneficial to determine why you struggled in your course in order to determine if you were initially prepared to start in the course or if it would be beneficial to take a different course prior to your second attempt at a required course.
 It is important to pay attention to the repeat policy as you are limited on the number of attempts per course.
 Please plan to meet with your academic advisor in order to discuss why you think you struggled in order to come up with your specific plan to do better.